x-ray-s/bookmark-parser/README.md

 # How to use

 1. Export the bookmark file from Chrome, it will be like `bookmarks_2022_9_20.html`.
+2. Clone repos.
+3. npm i && npm run dev
-2. Import the file from [https://x-ray-s.github.io/bookmark-parser/]()
+4. Import the file
-3. You will get a json data and a preview html.
+5. You will get a json data and a preview html.
-4. Download html, and upload it in your static server.
+6. Download html, and upload it in your static server.